-Now, all three books by the former Director of Collections at The Museum of Modern Art are available for the first time in paperback for \$10.95 (Matisse: His Art and His Public), \$8.95 (Picasso: Fifty Years of His Art), and \$6.95 (Cubism and Abstract Art).
-Re-issued by the publisher, The Museum of Modern Art, they are distributed nationally by the New York Graphic Society, Ltd.
+Now, fortunately, in the fall of '74 all three books by the former Director of Collections at The Museum of Modern Art will be available for the first time in paperback for \$10.95(Matisse: His Art and His Public), \$8.95 (Picasso: Fifty Years of His Art), and \$6.95 (Cubism and Abstract Art).
+Re-issued by the publisher, The Museum of Modern Art, they will be distributed nationally by New York Graphic Society, Ltd.

-Cubism and Abstract Art was first published in 1936 to accompany a famous Museum of Modern Art exhibition that Barr described as "an historical survey of an important movement in modern art...conceived in a retrospective -- not in a controversial spirit."
-When the book was re-issued in the '60s for libraries, Hilton Kramer, The New York Times critic, said, "its exposition of a complicated subject, embracing artists and groups of many different persuasions and from many different countries, was characterized throughout by a wonderful concision, clarity and scholarly tact...It is...no exaggeration to say that, 30 years after its first appearance, Cubism and Abstract Art is not only one of the best things of its kind but almost the only thing of its kind."
+Cubism and Abstract Art was first published in 1936 to accompany a famous Museum of Modern Art exhibition that Barr described as "an historical survey of an important movement in modern art....conceived in a retrospective -- not in a controversial spirit."
+When the book was re-issued in the '60s for libraries, Hilton Kramer, The New York Times critic, said "its exposition of a complicated subject, embracing artists and groups of many different persuasians and from many different countries, was characterized throughout by a wonderful concision, clarity and scholarly tact....
+It is ... no exaggeration to say that, 30 years after its first appearance, Cubism and Abstract Art is not only one of the best things of its kind but almost the only thing of its kind."
 It has 223 black-and-white illustrations.